Ganterpore/fuel_eff_app/README.md

 ## Installation

 ### Step 1
+Get an android device with developer mode turned on

+### Step 2
 Open Android studio, Select File -> New -> project from version control -> git, then fill in the url "https://github.com/Ganterpore/fuel_eff_app"

-### Step 2
+### Step 3
-Run the app through android studio on your target app
+Run the app through android studio on your target device

 Its as simple as that!